opensearch-project/documentation-website/_security-plugin/configuration/multi-auth.md

 ### OpenID Connect authentication settings

-These settings allow you to customize the sign-in button associated with the IdP that integrates with OpenID Connect authentication.
+These settings allow you to customize the sign-in button associated with OpenID Connect authentication.
 For the essential settings required for single sign-in using OpenID Connect, see [OpenSearch Dashboards single sign-on]({{site.url}}{{site.baseurl}}/security-plugin/configuration/openid-connect/#opensearch-dashboards-single-sign-on).

 Setting | Description | Default value
 :--- | :--- |:--- |:--- |